denoland/deno/docs/typescript/faqs.md

 This means that certain language features are not supportable.
 Those features
 are:

-- Re-exporting of types is ambigious and requires to know if the source module is exporting runtime code or just type information.
+- Re-exporting of types is ambiguous and requires to know if the source module is exporting runtime code or just type information.
 Therefore, it is recommended that you use `import type` and `export type` for type only imports and exports.
 This will help ensure that when the code is emitted, that all the